Santiano (song): Other versions

 The Kingston Trio performed a cover of the song in 1958, under the title "Santy Anno”.
 This was the first recorded version with English lyrics, and tells a similar story about a California-bound ship departing from Liverpool.

 In 1961, American folk band The Highwaymen recorded their rendition of the English-language “Santiano".

 "Santiano" was covered by Laurent Voulzy in 2006.
 It features as 17th track on his studio album La Septième Vague.

 The "Oktoberklub", a folk-band from the GDR covered the song with unrelated lyrics under the title Da sind wir aber immer noch ("We're still here"), a pro-communist fight-song.

 In 2012, German band Santiano, named after Aufray's song, released another cover under the same title and with the same tune as the starting track of their first album.
 This version lives up to Aufray's appraisal of sailing, with mostly new lyrics.

 In 2014, Belgian HandsUp producer DJ THT made a cover of "Santiano", featuring the vocals of Angel Lyne and released on Big Beef, a division of Tough Stuff Music.

 In April 2021, British folk band The Longest Johns released a cover of “Santiano”, performed in collaboration with French neofolk band SKÁLD.
 This version is sung in both French and English.

+In 2022, the German band Santiano released an English version of their 2012 cover, featuring singer and songwriter Nathan Evans.